curvegrid/go-ethereum-wiki/Building-Ethereum.md

 docker run -it --entrypoint="/usr/bin/geth" ethereum/client-go console
 ```

-## Building the latest

-Ethereum is under rapid development, and though it may sound contradictory, using the latest can be more stable and gratifying than using an older build.
+## Developing go-ethereum

-To join the party, follow the [Developers' Guide](https://github.com/ethereum/go-ethereum/wiki/Developers%27-Guide)
+If you want to implement features or fix bugs in go-ethereum, follow the [Developers' Guide](https://github.com/ethereum/go-ethereum/wiki/Developers%27-Guide)